siorai/DancesafeResults/developer_guide.md

 As it stands currently I'm going with a standard Raspian OS.
 The standard repositories however do not suffice for our needs.
 Luckily the folks at debian have an unstable branch that contains more current versions of software I'm using for this project.

+## Required Software

+#### Backend

+1. Python3.6+  - This will change to 3.7 in the very near future
+2. PostgreSQL Server 10.0 - Will be upgraded to 11 in the very near future

+#### Frontend

+1. Node.js
+2. npm
+3. Vue.js